TFuray/TFuray/README.md

 - 👋 Hi, I’m @TFuray
 Software developer focusing on web development.
-In the early stages of but enjoy learning more everyday.

 <!---
 TFuray/TFuray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.